BoTtoGo/FixLowFreqSound/README.md

 # Clean Sound with AI - Denoising Audio Using CNN

+First I want to Thank Dr.Yevgeny Beiderman and my partner for this project Mr. @baruch456

 This project aims to clean sound recordings from noisy environments using a Convolutional Neural Network (CNN) based on the CleanUNet model.
 The application is built using Python and PyQt5 for the graphical user interface (GUI), and it employs the `torchaudio` library for audio processing.

 ## Table of Contents